socalledsound/electro2022/src/features/assignments/assignments_markdown/day2.workshop.md

 </div>
 We can use the integer named 'i' in our loops, it will have a value of 0 in our first loop and then increment each time the loop runs.

-So we can make a row of rectangles like this:
+We can make a row of rectangles like this:

 <div class='workshop-code'>